Classics: Skyy – Let’s Celebrate (Salsoul Records)

 You just wouldn’t read a badly formulated story.
 You just wouldn’t enjoy a badly crafted food recipe.
 Would you?
 So how could it ever be different when speakin’ of music?

 – Born in Brooklyn, NY in the 70’s.
 From the reunion of Anibal “Butch” Sierra, Gerald Lebon, Tommy McConnell, Larry Greenburg, Denise Dunning Wilkinson, Bonnie Dunning Williams and Delores Dunning Milligan.
 But also producer Solomon Burke, Jr. soon after joined by keyboardist/flautist Randy Muller.
 Skyy (known as New York Skyy in the UK) dropped 7 albums on Salsoul Records, with their biggest success from this period being ‘Call Me’.
 Meanwhile, they left a bunch of extra gems also quite worth the listen.
 From ‘This Groove Is Bad’ to ‘First Time Around’.
 Not to mention ‘Here’s To You’, ‘Let’s Celebrate’, ‘Skyyzoo’ and ‘Show Me The Way’.
+The whole in addition to ‘I Can’t Get Enough’.
+A cut which, although it never saw the light as a single, has been the subject of a brilliant edit in the Discobug series of the likes.

 They briefly switched to Capitol Records after Salsoul Records ceased its activities, therefore releasing the 1986 album – ‘From The Left Side’ – which featured ‘Givin’ It (To You)’.
 They nevertheless would get stronger exposure 3 years later with their before last album, ‘Start Of A Romance’ on Atlantic, successively with its title track and ‘Real Love’.